-Component/Sub-Component Usage LEN Comment

-Text (ST) R 199 Name for the test/battery

-Name of Coding System (ID) R 5 Name of coding system "LN" for LOINC®, "JC10" for JLAC10, or "99zzz" for a vendor-defined coding system (where z is an alphanumeric character)
+Component/Sub-Component Usage Usage LEN Comment Identifier (ST) R 20 Test/Battery Identifier Text (ST) R 199 Name for the test/battery Name of Coding System (ID) R 12 Name of coding system "LN" for LOINC®, "JC10" for JLAC10, or "99zzz" for a vendor-defined coding system (where z is an alphanumeric character)

-OBR-11 Specimen Action Code (ID), not supported (Analyzer Manager), conditional (Analyzer).
+OBR-11 Specimen Action Code (ID), not supported (Analyzer Manager), required if available (Analyzer with LAW\REFLEX).

 This field is used to identify reflex orders generated at the Analyzer when reporting results for those orders.
 If the Analyzer-generated order is a reflex, then OBR-11 is set to "G", meaning "Generated order, reflex order".
-Otherwise, OBR-11 set to NULL ("").

-See an example in section W.2.5.3.2.
+See an example in Section W.2.5.3.2.